 New Delhi, June 26, 2020 –

-The Budget Speech of 1991-92 by Manmohan Singh, Minister of Finance presented on July 24, 1991 has the details of the funds to RGF.
+The BJP alleged that the Budget speech of 1991-92 by Manmohan Singh as Finance Minister on July 24, 1991 has the details of the funds to RGF.

 YesPunjab now has two separate Facebook Pages for English & Punjabi content – Please Like & Share both Pages

 Congress chief spokesperson Randeep Surjewala had said, “Please stop living in 2005 and start answering questions in 2020”.

 The chairperson of the RGF’s board of trustees is party interim chief Sonia Gandhi , while its board includes former Prime Minister Manmohan Singh, former Congress President Rahul Gandhi, former Finance Minister P. Chidambaram and Congress General Secretary Priyanka Gandhi, among others.

 The controversy erupted after BJP alleged that “Donations showed results soon after.
 RGF did not just one but several studies on how a Free Trade Agreement between India and China is desirable and required.
 Studies argued that India needs the FTA much more than China and should pursue it as part of its efforts to improve bilateral relations,” said Amit Malviya, head of the BJP’s IT cell.
 (Agency)